fyrkov/refcards/AWS/RDS.md

 EC2 can have IAM role and then can issue and API call to RDS to get an auth token.\
 The EC2 can then use the `IAM token` to access DB.\
 Pros: no user management in DB, only in IAM.

+#### RAID configurations
+Creating a **RAID 0** array allows you to achieve a higher level of performance for a file system than you can provision on a single Amazon EBS volume.\
+Use RAID 0 when I/O performance is of the utmost importance.

+RAID 5 and RAID 6 are not recommended for Amazon EBS.\
+RAID 1 is also not recommended for use with Amazon EBS.